mtariq441/ZamaPortfolio/replit.md

 ## Overview

-Zama Services is a static React-based portfolio website for a digital agency specializing in web development and graphic design.
+Zama Services is a premium React-based portfolio website for a digital agency specializing in web development and graphic design.
 The application showcases the agency's services, portfolio projects, team members, and provides a contact mechanism for potential clients.
-Founded by four creative professionals from Pakistan, the site emphasizes bold typography, clean layouts, and a premium agency aesthetic inspired by modern creative agencies like Vercel, Linear, and Stripe.
+Founded by four creative professionals from Pakistan, the site emphasizes bold typography, clean layouts, premium animations, and a modern agency aesthetic inspired by modern creative agencies like Vercel, Linear, and Stripe.

+## Recent Changes (Latest Update)

+**Premium UI Upgrade (Latest)**:
+- Enhanced Hero section with gradient text effects, animated CTAs, and staggered entrance animations
+- Added PremiumStats component displaying key metrics (50+ Projects, 100K+ Lines of Code, 30+ Happy Clients)
+- Created TrustedBySection with diagonal animated bands showcasing services (WEB DEVELOPMENT, GRAPHIC DESIGN, BRANDING)
+- Upgraded Navigation with enhanced hover effects and gradient buttons
+- Enhanced Services cards with gradient overlays and icon animations
+- Improved FeaturedProjects with sophisticated hover effects and gradient accents
+- Comprehensive accessibility support with prefers-reduced-motion detection
+- Performance optimizations using requestAnimationFrame for scroll animations

 ## User Preferences